huawei-noah/vega/docs/en/algorithms/fis-autogate.md

     worker:                                    # worker
         devices_per_job: -1                    # number of GPUs required by worker (default: -1)

-pipeline: [search, retrain]                    # the pipeline of AutoGate (two stage)
+pipeline: [search, retrain]                    # the pipeline of AutoFis (two stage)

-search:                                        # the search stage of AutoGate
+search:                                        # the search stage of AutoFis
     pipe_step：                                # the type of pipe_step
     dataset：                                  # the config of dataset
     model：                                    # the config of model parameters and structure trainer：                                  # the config of optimizer
     evaluator：                                # the config of evaluator
-retrain:                                       # the retrain stage of AutoGate
+retrain:                                       # the retrain stage of AutoFis

 ```